Health & Student Information

 If a student is confined to home or hospital for an extended period, the family and school counselor should work together to arrange for the accomplishment of assignments at the place of confinement, whenever practical.
-If the student is unable to do his/her schoolwork, or if there are major requirements of a particular course that cannot be accomplished outside of class, the student may be required to take an incomplete or withdraw from the class without penalty and/or make up the course at another time.
+If the student is unable to do their schoolwork, or if there are major requirements of a particular course that cannot be accomplished outside of class, the student may be required to take an incomplete or withdraw from the class without penalty and/or make up the course at another time.
 These plans should be arranged with the family, school counselor and administrator.
 The school team should convene on behalf of a student with an extended illness or chronic health condition that is impacting school attendance and consider any input and recommendations of the student’s medical provider.

 Family Educational Rights and Privacy Act (FERPA)

-- The right to request an amendment of the student’s education records that the parent or eligible student believes are inaccurate, misleading, or in violation of the student’s right of privacy.
-Parents or eligible students may submit a written request to the principal, identifying the part of the education record(s) they wish to have amended, and the reasons why they believe the record is inaccurate, misleading, or in violation of the student’s rights of privacy.
-If the District decides not to amend the record as requested, the parent or eligible student will be notified of the decision, of the right to a hearing under 34 C.F.R. § 99.21, and of the hearing procedures to be followed.
+- The right to request an amendment of the student’s education records that the parent/caregiver or eligible student believes are inaccurate, misleading, or in violation of the student’s right of privacy.
+Parents/Caregivers or eligible students may submit a written request to the principal, identifying the part of the education record(s) they wish to have amended, and the reasons why they believe the record is inaccurate, misleading, or in violation of the student’s rights of privacy.
+If the District decides not to amend the record as requested, the parent/caregiver or eligible student will be notified of the decision, of the right to a hearing under 34 C.F.R. § 99.21, and of the hearing procedures to be followed.

-- The right to consent to disclosure of personally identifiable information contained in the student’s education records, except to the extent the FERPA authorizes disclosure without
+- The right to consent to disclosure of personally identifiable information contained in the student’s education records, except to the extent the FERPA authorizes disclosure without consent.

-Students and parents have the right to file a complaint about an alleged failure by the District to comply with the requirements of FERPA by contacting the U.S. Department of Education at the following address:
+Students and parents/caregivers have the right to file a complaint about an alleged failure by the District to comply with the requirements of FERPA by contacting the U.S. Department of Education at the following address: